The Lumina® Configuration utility, shown in

 Click the Layout drop-down menu to change the default layout of Automatic to one of several options: Fullscreen, Fit screen, Tile, Center, Top Left, Top Right, Bottom Left, or Bottom Right.

 + → Solid Color to view all the wallpaper

 options shown in Figure 3.1.5.
 Select a color and

 click OK to add that color as a solid background to the

 wallpaper selection drop-down menu.

-Check Disable Compositing Manager to enable this option.
+Disable the Compositing Manager by checking its associated box.
 Restarting the current session is required for any changes to take effect.
-By default, Only use compositing with GPU acceleration is selected, which aids with overall system performance.
+By default, Only use compositing with GPU acceleration is selected, which improves system performance.